Exceptional collections on isotropic Grassmannians: Introduction

 Let us say that a simple group $\BG$ is of type $BCD$ if its type is either $B_n$, or $C_n$, or $D_n$.

 \begin{theorem} Let $\BG$ be a simply connected simple group of type $BCD$.
-Then for each maximal parabolic subgroup $\BP \subset \BG$ there is an exceptional collection of expected length in $\D(\BG/\BP)$ the objects of which have a $\BG$-equivariant structure. \end{theorem}
+Then for each maximal parabolic subgroup $\BP \subset \BG$ there exists an exceptional collection of expected length in $\D(\BG/\BP)$ consisting of objects that have a $\BG$-equivariant structure. \end{theorem}

 Note that the existence of a $\BG$-equivariant structure here is a general result (see \cite[Lem.\ 2.2]{Pol2}) but also comes naturally from the construction.
 The $\BG$-equivariant structure on objects of our collections allows to construct a relative exceptional collection on any fibration with fiber $\BG/\BP$ (see \cite[Thm.\ 3.1]{Sam2}).